What is a property hunter?

 - Represents the seller

-- Interest in selling at the highest price
+- Has an interest in selling at the highest price

 - Commission paid by the seller